 David Apple had a vision to improve IOL technology; cataract surgical techniques and patient care throughout the world.

-I am extremely proud to belong to the Apple Korps, as he liked to call his research fellows.
-In the early 1990s I worked with David at the Medical University of South Carolina, in Charleston.
-He became like my scientific father: a mentor who has shown me how to do research in this area.
-I owe him so much and ophthalmology has benefited from his uncountable contributions.
-Even major personal health problems did not stop his vision, his motivation, and his wisdom; indeed perhaps these characteristics have defeated his illness.
+I am extremely proud to belong to the Apple Korps, as he liked to call the group of his research fellows.
+In the early 1990s I worked with David in Charleston at the Medical University of South Carolina.
+He became my scientific father: a mentor who has shown me how to do research in this area.
+Even David’s health problems did not stop his vision, his motivation, and his wisdom; indeed perhaps these characteristics delayed and defeated his illness.
+I owe him so much and ophthalmology has benefited from his numerous contributions.

-At the time of his death, his laboratory was in Sullivan’s Island near Charleston.
-In late 2011 I met with Ann Apple and sought her permission to perpetuate David’s work at a more international level and within a university, by re-locating it to Heidelberg.
+At the time of his death, David’s laboratory was located in Sullivan’s Island, South Carolina.
+He died in August 2011 and later that autumn I met with Ann Apple and sought her permission to perpetuate David’s work at a more international level and within a university, by re-locating it to Heidelberg.
 In spring of 2012 we moved his Lab to our University Eye Department.
 Through the summer we unboxed the crates and started to file and log the laboratory samples and archives.

-We have two sites: in South Carolina we remain ready for the receipt of device samples from US surgeons; and now in Heidelberg where we keep all of Professor Apple’s archives, historical laboratory-samples and correspondence.
-Heidelberg is a very appropriate location.
-David loved the city and visited here frequently.
-The Medical Faculty is the oldest in Germany: over 600 years of education and research in medicine have produced a tradition of deeply founded responsibility to tackle the huge challenges of 21st century medicine.
-The faculty has prepared itself for these challenges in many ways: through the establishment of scientific institutions, which act as focus points in research.
-This takes in the Cluster of Excellence around the city and its university in several internationally recognised research institutions, such as,
+Heidelberg provides a very appropriate location for the laboratory.
+David admired the city and its university.
+He visited here frequently.
+Equal to his love of medical science David revered the history of medicine.
+The Medical Faculty here is the oldest in Germany: over 600 years of education and research in medicine have produced a tradition of deeply founded responsibility to tackle the huge challenges facing 21st century medicine.
+The faculty has prepared itself for these challenges in many ways: through the establishment of links with the Cluster of Excellence around the city and its university in several internationally recognised research institutions,

 - German Cancer Research Center